Who Can Join?

 LinkedEarth membership enables access to the LinkedEarth wiki, through which members can edit datasets and metadata properties, and participate in community discussions about data standardization and ontology development.

 The LinkedEarth Wiki enables fast access to hundreds of paleoclimate records with easy search properties.
-As the project matures, other tools will be added to allow specific workflow common to most paleoclimate studies (i.e., age modeling, spectral analysis).
+These datasets can be further analyzed with tools specifically designed for the format (i.e., age modeling, spectral analysis).

 The LinkedEarth Wiki leaves the data in the hands of the data collectors.
 Once the data is uploaded onto the online platform, they can still be annotated or updated by the original investigator.
 Similarly, the wiki platform allows third-party discussion about the data, enabling direct discussion with the person most knowledgeable about the dataset.
 The use of the wiki is very intuitive to anyone who has used, created, or edited Wikipedia entry.